onap/vnfrqts-guidelines/docs/vnf_guidelines.rst

 **Purpose**
 ------------------------
-- This document focuses on setting and evolving VNF/PNF standards that will facilitate industry discussion, participation, alignment and evolution towards comprehensive and actionable VNF/PNF best practices and standard interface.
+- This document focuses on setting and evolving VNF or PNF standards that will facilitate industry discussion, participation, alignment and evolution towards comprehensive and actionable VNF or PNF best practices and standard interface.
-- The goal is to accelerate adoption of VNF/PNF best practices which will increase innovation, minimize customization needed to onboard VNFs/PNFs as well as reduce implementation complexity, time and cost for all impacted stakeholders.
+- The goal is to accelerate adoption of VNF or PNF best practices which will increase innovation, minimize customization needed to onboard VNFs or PNFs as well as reduce implementation complexity, time and cost for all impacted stakeholders.
-- The intent is to drive harmonization of VNFs/PNFs across VNF/PNF providers, Network Cloud Service providers (NCSPs) and the overall Network Function Virtualization (NFV) ecosystem by providing both long term vision as well as short tem focus and clarity.
+- The intent is to drive harmonization of VNFs or PNFs across VNF or PNF providers, Network Cloud Service providers (NCSPs) and the overall Network Function Virtualization (NFV) ecosystem by providing both long term vision as well as short tem focus and clarity.

 **Scope**
 --------------------
-- The audience for this document are VNF/PNF providers, NCSPs and other interested 3rd parties who need to know the design, build and lifecycle management requirements for VNFs/PNFs to be compliant with ONAP.
+- The audience for this document are VNF or PNF providers, NCSPs and other interested 3rd parties who need to know the design, build and lifecycle management requirements for VNFs or PNFs to be compliant with ONAP.
 - These guidelines describe VNF environment and provide an overview of what the VNF developer needs to know to operate and be compliant with ONAP.
-- These guidelines contains high level expectations and references to specific requirements documentation for VNFs/PNFs which are applicable to the current release of ONAP.
+- These guidelines contains high level expectations and references to specific requirements documentation for VNFs or PNFs which are applicable to the current release of ONAP.
 - Part of the guidelines also contains visionary recommendations for future functionality that could be desirable for ONAP future releases.